jorditorresBCN/Assignments-2017/Lab03.md

 ## Task 3.3:  Case study

-This article has discussed a toy example of Text Mining on Twitter, using some realistic data taken during a sport event.
-Using what we have learnt in the previous episodes, we have downloaded some data using the streaming API, pre-processed the data in JSON format and extracted some interesting terms and hashtags from the tweets.
-The article has also introduced the concept of term co-occurrence, shown how to build a co-occurrence matrix and discussed how to use it to find some interesting insight.
+We are asking to the student to create a toy example to find some interesting insight from Twitter, using some realistic data taken by the student.
+Using what we have learnt in the previous Labs and sections, you can download some data using the streaming API, pre-proces the data in JSON format and extract some interesting terms and hashtags from the tweets.
+You can collect data during a match in a sport league system and select a word or hastag for `track` parameter at `twitter_stream.filter` function.
+Or check twitter for a trending topic during the session lab in order to select a good term as a filter.

-In order perform some exploratory text analysis on something more interesting than the previous Labs, I will consider tu use the data collected from Twitter by [Marco Bonzanini](https://twitter.com/marcobonzanini) related with the [Six Nations Championship](https://en.wikipedia.org/wiki/Six_Nations_Championship), an annual international rugby union competition involving six European sides: England, Ireland, Wales, Scotland, France and Italy.
-This means that we can expect the event to be tweeted in multiple languages (English, French, Italian, Welsh, Gaelic, possibly other languages as well), with English being the major language.
-According [Marco Bonzanini](https://twitter.com/marcobonzanini), I'm not a rugby expert, the team names will be mentioned frequently, we could decide to look also for their nicknames, e.g. *Les Bleus* for France or *Azzurri* for Italy.
-During the last day of the competition, three matches are played sequentially.
-Three teams in particular had a shot for the title: England, Ireland and Wales.
-At the end, Ireland won the competition but everything was open until the very last minute (see this [link](http://www.kdnuggets.com/2016/06/mining-twitter-data-python-part-4.html) for more detail).
-The dataset is build using the streaming API to download all the tweets containing the string `#rbs6nations` during the day.
-As mention [Marco Bonzanini](http://www.kdnuggets.com/2016/06/mining-twitter-data-python-part-4.html) *"obviously not all the tweets about the event contained the hashtag, but this is a good baseline.
-The time frame for the download was from around 12:15PM to 7:15PM GMT, that is from about 15 minutes before the first match, to about 15 minutes after the last match was over.
-At the end, more than 18,000 tweets have been downloaded in JSON format, making for about 75Mb of data.
-This should be small enough to quickly do some processing in memory, and at the same time big enough to observe something possibly interesting.*

-The textual content of the tweets in the dataset has been pre-processed with tokenisation and lowercasing using the `preprocess()` function introduced previosly.
+In your `.pynb` file describe with markdown cells the dataset created (e.g. the time frame for the download, etc.).